JohnnyBackflip/SteamWorkshopFileDownloader/README.md

 ## Things to remember
 1) At the current state it assumes that the downloaded text files are .obj files.
 2) The script is a bit messy.
 It was quickly thrown together without any intention of readability.
+3) "How to use" step 1-5" might be automated at a later stage and replaced by copying the workshop URLs into a text file.